-This is also the case with a personal loan, which is another popular option for homeowners looking for ways to pay for home improvement projects.
-Personal loans will typically have higher rates than a cash-out refinance.
-You may also be able to get more cash with a cash-out refi than a personal loan, depending on your home’s worth and how much equity you hold.
+Cash-out refis also have advantages over personal loans, which typically have higher rates.
+You may also be able to get more cash with a cash-out refi than a personal loan, depending on your home’s value and how much equity you hold.

-The downside of getting a cash-out refi is that you may end up with a higher rate than what you’re currently paying.
+Of course, there’s always a possibility you could end up with a higher rate than what you’re currently paying.
 However, if current mortgage rates are lower than when you purchased your home, you may be able to snag a lower rate.

-You may be able to build back that equity relatively quickly if the renovation you’re doing increases your home’s value.
+Another advantage of refinancing for home improvement is that you may be able to build back equity relatively quickly if the renovation you’re doing increases your home’s value.
 Plus, depending on what type of improvement project you do and how much your house sells for, you may be able to deduct the cost of the improvement from your taxes in the year you sell.

-As we all know, there’s no such thing as free money, and cash-out refinances – like every other type of loan – don’t come without downsides.
+As we all know, there’s no such thing as free money, and cash-out refinances – like every other type of loan – come with downsides for borrowers.
 Whether it’s worth it to get one is going to depend on your individual situation.

 Before you decide on taking out any kind of loan, take some time to calculate the cost of the project you want completed.
 Call contractors and get estimates on the work that will need to be done.
 You want to know exactly how much it’s going to cost and where the money will go, so you know how much you need and don’t end up borrowing too much (or too little).

 Figure out how much changing your mortgage would affect your finances.
 If your monthly payment goes up, will you be able to afford that?
-If your rate increases, are you OK with paying more over the life of the loan?
+If your rate increases, are you willing to pay more interest over the life of the loan?